-So, now there are Enneagram students and teachers that were not taught Ichazo's tri-fix and others that were not taught Naranjo's subtypes as a part of their Enneagram training.
+Until that time comes, there are Enneagram students and teachers that were not taught Ichazo's tri-fix and others that were not taught Naranjo's subtypes as a part of their Enneagram training.

 Because of these differences, three very distinct schools of thought on the Enneagram came into being.

-Fourth Dissemination of the Enneagram:
+4th Dissemination of the Enneagram:

-Katherine Fauvre Research, Certifications, and Tritype
+Katherine Fauvre Research, Certifications, and Tritype®

 In 1995-1996, She certified with 3 different Enneagram Schools; Palmer-Daniels, Riso-Hudson, and Hurley-Dobson.
 She teaches that she learned a great deal from each certification process and from every participant she met along the way.